 Community Driven Microlending

-Our approach meets the challenges and needs of rural Kenyan communities.
-By combining increased access to sustainable products with trainings on how to maximize their use, our members have the tools they need to drastically improve their own lives, their family's lives, and their communities.
+Our high-touch, local, and compassionate approach meets the challenges and needs of rural Kenyan communities.
+By combining increased access to goods with trainings on how to maximize their use, these women are equipped with the tools they need to drastically improve their life and the life of their family.

 • The Problem